eloquently/eloquently.github.io/_posts/2016-06-12-interview-prep-10-api-project.md

 This interview tactic is somewhat controversial because it requires a significant amount of the candidate's time.
 However, companies like to see how much a candidate knows and how well she or he can code, and one of the best ways to do that is to ask all the candidates to spend a few hours actually building a small project.

 Here are some typical things that companies are looking for when they ask the candidate to do a homework assignment.
-These can vary widely in relative importance by company!
+These can vary widely in relative importance from company to company!

 - Does the code submitted by the candidate actually run and meet the requirements?
 - Was the candidate able to write the code in a reasonable time frame?